Taking the mystery out of financial planning for life, not the Magic.

-- How much you pay in income taxes plus debt payments (OWE)
+1. How much you pay in income taxes plus debt payments (OWE)

-- How much you are setting aside for savings and investments – cash buffer/emergency fund, retirement savings, education savings (GROW)
+2. How much you are setting aside for savings and investments – cash buffer/emergency fund, retirement savings, education savings (GROW)

-- How much are you spending for your lifestyle – food, groceries, dining out, entertainment, gas in your car, car repairs, gifts (LIVE)
+3. How much are you spending for your lifestyle – food, groceries, dining out, entertainment, gas in your car, car repairs, gifts (LIVE)

-- How much money are you giving to family members and/or your favourite charities (GIVE).
+4. How much money are you giving to family members and/or your favourite charities (GIVE).

-There are Three Dials that Mitch has developed to demonstrate some very important points and considerations within this model.
+There are three dials that Mitch has developed to demonstrate some very important points and considerations within this model.

-The First one is the Freedom Dial: The more you owe the less freedom you have in your life and the more you grow your money the more freedom you have in living your life.
+The first one is the Freedom Dial: The more you owe the less freedom you have in your life and the more you grow your money the more freedom you have in living your life.

 The second one is the Comfort Dial: The less you owe the more you can enjoy your life while living it to its fullest.